Tax-exempt assets and income in the pension scheme

 The direct approach to show the savings potential is by comparing returns from two different funds.
-One fund can reclaim the withholding taxes of the USA and Japan in full — for simplicity’s sake, we refer to it as a “pension fund” — while the other fund can only reclaim part of the withholding taxes (comparative fund).
+One fund can reclaim the withholding taxes of the USA and Japan – for simplicity’s sake, we refer to it as a “pension fund” – while the other fund can not reclaim the withholding taxes (comparative fund).
 To make the comparison as valid as possible, it is advisable to use passively managed funds.
 In addition, any difference in TER costs should also be taken into account.

 Over a period of five years, the Credit Suisse Pension Fund (able to reclaim withholding tax in full, due to double taxation agreements) outperformed the MSCI World by 2.2 %.
 This is depicted in the table below:

 |CSIF (CH) III Equity World ex CH – Pension Fund QB||4.33%||41.12%||54.17%|